ramka001/exercise/README.md

 mvn spring-boot:run

-* It is recommended to use the Postman application or SoapUI for testing the request.
-For platform portability I'm sending the requests using curl.
+* It is recommended to either use the Postman application or SoapUI for testing the requests.
+In the examples below I'm sending the requests using curl.
+Certains values have already been hard coded into the main class i.e. com.heavenhr.exercise.ExerciseApplication.